 TEDxUNL gathers breakthrough thinkers, industry leaders, academia, researchers and general public in the interest of growth and building networks with global thinking, collective learning and multicultural interaction.

 I was born in Uruguay where creativity is being conceived in order to solve a problem.
-“We tie it up with wire”, “when there’s hunger, there’s no such thing as hard bread” the saying goes and reflect that resourcefulness and creativity of the Latin-American spirit and showcases the duality between the eager and need to progress and the lack of economic resources.
+“We tie it up with wire” or “when there’s hunger, there’s no such thing as hard bread” the saying goes.
+IT reflects that resourcefulness and creativity's approach of the Latin-American spirit that showcases the duality between eagerness, ambition, the need of progress and the lack of economic resources.

-This makes us extremely worthy overseas since it allows us to speed up processes of bureaucratic companies and organizations that get stuck on processes.
+This makes us extremely valuable overseas since it allows us to speed up things of bureaucratic companies and organizations that get tangled into sensical processes.

-In 2014 I moved to Vietnam, and I realized that the core source of the creative process was like the one I was used to at home: a bunch of problems, not so many economic resources yet abundance of resourcefulness and wit.
+In 2014 I moved to Vietnam, and realized that the main source of the creative process was like the one I was used to at home: a bunch of problems, not so much money yet abundance of resourcefulness and wit.

 A tiny yet very illustrative example is the iconic straw hat used in Southeast Asia: not only it covers you from the rain, but it provides comfort, shade and coolness at the same time, while being accessible and affordable.

 In 2015 I moved to Sweden to pursue my masters, and the conception of creativity was completely different.
-In a society where every basic need is solved and taken care of, where you already binge-watched all the streaming platforms available, and where you already have kids and everything seems to go according to the plan, boredom seems to become a faithful friend that visits often.
-And that’s its source, nothingness and downtime, is where creative is stored.
+In a society where every basic need is solved and taken care of, where you already binge-watched all the streaming platforms available, and where you already have kids and everything seems to be going according to the plan, boredom seems to become a faithful friend that visits often.
+And that’s exactly its source: that nothingness and downtime, is where that creative magic is hidden and stored.
+Being idle is key to think differently.

-Later on back in 2016 I had the chance to return to Asia, but this time to a creative, global hub like Singapore.
-And Asia surprised me in a different way: this time, creativity was on-demand.
-Financing was as important as an idea itself, and sometimes even more, shaping it and taking it into the next level, reflecting what McLuhan once said where the Medium becomes the Message.
-For example, if you merge talent, resources and ideas, you can craft a personalized, tailored-made, ship-shaped hotel in an artificial bay in the middle of downtown Singapore as the Marina Bay Sands.
+Financing the creative process was as important as an idea itself, and sometimes even more, shaping ideas and taking them into the next level, reflecting what McLuhan once said where the Medium becomes the Message.
+For example, if you merge talent, resources and ideas, you can craft a personalized, tailored-made, ship-shaped hotel in an artificial bay in the middle of downtown Singapore like the Marina Bay Sands.

-Currently I live in New York City, one of the world’s creativity meccas.
-And I'm sorry to tell you that inspiration has its own cost, and it is expensive! - and is even more difficult to find than elsewhere, as paradoxical as this may seem.
+Currently, I live in New York City, one of the world’s creative meccas.
+And I'm sorry to tell you that inspiration has its own cost, and it is expensive!
+It is even more difficult to find here than elsewhere, as paradoxical as this may seem.

-It's hard because creativity is taken away by the intrepidity of everyday life, everyday life kills it, it withers with productivity, it prostitutes itself with the return on investment.
-So, you get frustrated.
+It's hard to find because creativity is taken away by everyday hustle: routine life kills it, it withers with productivity, it prostitutes itself with the return on investment.
+So, obviously, you get frustrated.

-And that's where I realized that creativity is born from this process:
+And that's where I realized that in these type of environments, creativity is born from this process:

 in the tough and painful exercise of dealing with frustration.

-That pain that touches us, that frustrates us, that challenges us
+That's the pain that touches us, that frustrates us, that challenges us.

-It shows us what we don't want to see, that's where we must delve and encourage ourselves to discover to see with new eyes.
+It shows us what we don't want to see, and that's exactly where we must delve and encourage ourselves to discover more, to look further, deeper, with new and fresh eyes.

 This is where the transformative power of creativity lies.